 Looking for a classic holiday treat?
-If you need something sweet this Christmas, try these low FODMAP rice krispies.
+If you need something sweet this holiday, try these low FODMAP rice krispies.
 Made with gluten-free Rice Krispies cereal and low FODMAP marshmallows, these FODMAP friendly treats are sure to please.

 Think these low FODMAP rice krispies sound great, but you don't have time to try them now?
 Don't worry.
 You can PIN THIS POST for later.

 These rice krispies are a great kid-friendly holiday treat.
 Check out the notes below for tips to keep this recipe FODMAP friendly.

 First, if you're in the elimination phase, you'll need to use gluten-free rice krispies.
 For my Canadian peeps, Kellogg's brown rice line is gluten-free and doesn't have any other FODMAPs.
 If you're using a different brand, make sure to check the ingredients using your Monash app.